John Fell (bishop): Career

 He made many converts from the Roman Catholics and Nonconformists.
 On the other hand, he successfully opposed the incorporation of Titus Oates as D.D. in the university in October 1679; and according to the testimony of William Nichols, his secretary, he disapproved of the Exclusion Bill.
 He excluded the undergraduates, whose presence had been irregularly permitted, from convocation.
 He obliged students to attend lectures, instituted reforms in the performances of the public exercises in the schools, kept the examiners up to their duties, was present in person at examinations.
 He encouraged the students to act plays.
 He entirely suppressed "coursing," i.e. disputations in which the rival parties "ran down opponents in arguments," and which commonly ended in blows and disturbances.

 Discipline

 He was a disciplinarian, and possessed a talent for the education of young men, many of whom he received into his own family.
-Tom Brown, author of The Dialogues of the Dead, about to be expelled from Oxford for some offence, was pardoned by Fell on the condition of his translating ex tempore the 32nd epigram of Martial:
+Tom Brown, author of The Dialogues of the Dead, about to be expelled from Oxford for some offence, was pardoned by Fell on the condition of his translating ex tempore the 32nd epigram of Martial, book 1:

 To which he immediately replied with the well-known lines: